AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 There are two types of NDEF messages:
 * BIP70 formatted payment request in a mime record.
 This format transmits a full-size payment request via NFC, without the need for additional HTTP or bluetooth request.
 As with the BIP70 formatted payment requests in base43 encoded URIs in QR codes, this format is _not_ backwards compatible to BIP21/BIP72/TBIP75.
 * BIP21/BIP72/TBIP75 formatted bitcoin request URIs stored in a URI record.
-They work exactly like in the scan-to-pay usecase.
+They work exactly like in the scan-to-pay use case.

 All of these formats can optionally include a Bluetooth address in the BIP70/TBIP75 payment request that is fetched, for sending direct payments to, just like with scan-to-pay.

 ### Click-to-pay

 Click-to-pay means you're clicking a link on a web site, e.g. when checking out from a web based shopping cart.
 It can contain:
-* BIP21, BIP72 and TBIP75 formatted bitcoin request URIs that work exactly like in the scan-to-pay and tap-to-pay usecase.
+* BIP21, BIP72 and TBIP75 formatted bitcoin request URIs that work exactly like in the scan-to-pay and tap-to-pay use case.
 * BIP70 payment requests in base43 encoded URIs.
-This is an experimental format that fits a payment request into the href of a link, without the need for additional HTTP requests.
+This is an experimental format that fits a payment request into the HREF of a link, without the need for additional HTTP requests.
 It is _not_ backwards compatible to BIP21/BIP72/TBIP75.

 These formats can optionally include an HTTP, HTTPS or Bluetooth address for sending direct payments, just like with scan-to-pay and tap-to-pay, although the it's not certain whether Bluetooth addresses will ever actually be used in this case.